... at Level 3

 Access to Higher Education Diploma

-‘Access Courses’ are for adults who want to take a university level course but have not achieved the qualifications needed.
+‘Access Courses’ are for adults, usually over the age of 21, who want to take a university level course but have not achieved the qualifications needed.
 Access courses are:

 - an alternative to A levels and can be completed in one year if studied full-time.